esilva-everbridge/autoeng/generate-secure-pillar/README.txt

-   --secret value, -s value        secret string value to be encrypted --gpg_key value, -k value       GPG key name, email, or ID to use for encryption --encrypt_all, -a               encrypt all non-encrypted values in a file --help, -h                      show help --version, -v                   print the version
+   --secret value, -s value        secret string value to be encrypted --gpg_key value, -k value       GPG key name, email, or ID to use for encryption --encrypt_all, -a               encrypt all non-encrypted values in a file --recurse value, -r value       recurse over all .sls files in the given path (implies --encrypt_all) --debug                         adds line number info to log output --help, -h                      show help --version, -v                   print the version